Baloperson/TinyOp/README.md

 **Optimised for mixed workloads.** Microbenchmark winners (Lodash, MemoryCache) are specialised — they do one thing fast.
 Real systems do everything at once. tinyop is designed for that.

 **Spatial and type indexing are first-class.** Not an afterthought or plugin.
-The grid cell index and type index are maintained on every write and queried together. `store.near('enemy', x, y, r)` is one call — type filtering and proximity search happen in a single pass.
+The grid cell index and type index are maintained on every write and queried together. `store.near('typeA', x, y, r)` is one call — type filtering and proximity search happen in a single pass.

 **Hot/cold query cache.** Repeated `find()` calls with the same predicate — including compound `where.and`/`where.or` chains — are promoted to a hot tier after three hits and return in under 0.01ms.
-Writes invalidate only the cache entries for the affected type, so querying players is unaffected by enemy updates.
+Writes invalidate only the cache entries for the affected type, so querying one type is unaffected by writes to another.
 The cache is transparent: no configuration, no manual invalidation.

 **Two tiers with one API.** `tinyop.js` is the foundation — no distribution overhead, pure local performance. `tinyop+` is the ecosystem — distribution, sync, journaling — built on top of the same store.
 Switching between them requires changing one import line.